 Welcome!
-I’m Jules, a twenty-one year old artist, residing in the city of Ann Arbor.
+I’m Jules, a twenty-three year old artist, residing in the city of Ann Arbor.
 Creating is my passion, so the majority of my time is spent doing just that!

 This blog is a collection of my creations, and occasionally, a story or two behind them.
 Take a look around, enjoy yourself, and contact me at firstname.lastname@example.org with any questions.

 --You'll find my art to be continually evolving.
 Like my artwork on Facebook (below) and follow its transformation.—